rocker-org/devcontainer-features/src/quarto-cli/NOTES.md

 }
 ```

-The package list came from the Puppeteer document. <https://pptr.dev/troubleshooting#running-puppeteer-on-wsl-windows-subsystem-for-linux>
+The dependent package list came from [the Puppeteer document](https://pptr.dev/troubleshooting#running-puppeteer-on-wsl-windows-subsystem-for-linux)
+and might get outdated.

 See also: <https://pptr.dev/troubleshooting#running-puppeteer-in-docker>